barrantesisrael/mbt.microbiome.2021/README.md

 ##### 1.1 Introduction to the command line for Bioinformatics and Quality control with the [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool

+Use the `Terminal` tab from the Binder session.

 ```bash
 # try basic Linux/OSX commands, such as